cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

   - ``--not-user``: specify a list of users unaffected by forbid mechanism
   - ``--not-group``: specify a list of groups whose member are unaffected by forbid mechanism
+  - ``--user``: specify a list of users specifically affected by forbid mechanism
+  - ``--group``: specify a list of groups whose member are specifically affected by forbid mechanism
   - ``--before``: enables forbid mechanism until a given date
   - ``--after``: enables forbid mechanism after a given date
   - ``--message``: supplements error message obtained when trying to evaluate a forbidden module with given text message